EngeePhased.PartitionedArray

 Details

-Antenna sublattice control method, set as None, Phase, Time or Custom.
+The method of controlling the antenna sublattice is set as None, Phase, Time or Custom.

-If the SubarraySteering property is set to Phase, phase shift is used to control the antenna sublattice.
-Use the STEERANG argument of the object to define the control direction.
+If the SubarraySteering property is set to Phase, a phase shift is used to control the antenna sublattice.
+Use the STEERANG argument of the object to determine the direction of control.

-If the SubarraySteering property is set to Custom, antenna sublattices are managed by setting independent weighting factors for all elements in each antenna sublattice.
-Use the WS argument of the object to define the weighting factors for all antenna sublattices.
+If the SubarraySteering property is set to Custom The antenna sublattices are controlled by setting independent weights for all elements in each antenna sublattice.
+Use the WS argument of the object to determine the weights for all antenna sublattices.

 Details

-The frequency of the antenna sublattice phase shifter, set as a positive scalar.
-The phase shifters perform the control of the antenna sublattice.
+The frequency of the antenna sublattice phase shifter is set as a positive scalar.
+Phase shifters control the antenna sublattice.

 The units of measurement are Hz.